ceph/ceph-csi/README.md

 ## Dev standup

-A regular dev standup takes place every other [Monday,Tuesday,Thursday at 12:00 PM UTC](https://redhat.bluejeans.com/702977652).
+A regular dev standup takes place every [Monday,Tuesday and Thursday at 12:00 PM UTC](https://meet.google.com/nnn-txfp-cge).
 Convert to your local timezone by executing command `date -d "12:00 UTC"` on terminal

 Any changes to the meeting schedule will be added to the [agenda